jeremyfix/deeplearning-lectures/Webpage/02-pytorch-asr.md

 -->

 **Exercice** construct the layers in the constructor of the CTCModel class.
 You should end up with an architecture with almost 50M parameters to learn.
-Please keep the names of the attributes of the class "cnn, rnn, charlin", these are used for a test when intepreting the script models.py.
-Test your implementation by calling
+Please keep the names of the attributes of the class "cnn, rnn, charlin", these are used for a test when interpreting the script models.py.
+Test your implementation by calling `test_implementation.py`, the corresponding test should pass.

 ``` {.console}
 mymachine:~:mylogin$ python3 models.py